StardustCollective/dag-explorer/README.md

-# star-gazer
+# DAG Explorer
-Star Gazer is a Block Explorer and Analytics tool for the Constellation Hypergraph Network.
+Block Explorer for the Constellation Hypergraph Network.

 ## Install